vitorgomateus/fb-chatbot/readme.md

+# Um Chatbot Experimental

+-to get events from manned messages of my page, I apparently need to subscribe the bot to: messages; messaging_handover; message_echoes; standby

 # Facebook Messenger Bot
 This is a simple python template that uses Flask to build a webhook for Facebook's Messenger Bot API.